 Turn on any sport on TV and you’ll be greeted by an array of sponsorships.
 Whether it’s from TV adverts directly or from the manufacturers of the kit for your favourite side, there’s no escaping the influence of money in sport.

-Athletes continue to be highly sought after in the quest for advertisers to raise interest in their product, where it be deodorant or a new razor, and the accessibility that social media provides is appealing to both advertisers and consumers.
+Athletes continue to be highly sought after in the quest for advertisers which use both social and PPC advertising to raise interest in their product, where it be deodorant or a new razor, and the accessibility that social media provides is appealing to both advertisers and consumers.
 Depending on which teams companies and fans think will reach the Super Bowl, demand then significantly increases due to the potential revenue companies can make due to the awareness that surrounds the biggest game in the NFL calendar.

 Whilst a lot of the social media channels of your favourite team or athletes will be run by social media experts or an agency, fans see this as the ideal way to access their favourite star- in a way that would never be possible away from social media.